Canada scandal deepens as prime minister accused of cover-up

 Duffy said he had been coached by the prime minister's office to say he had taken out a loan to pay back the C$90,000.
 In fact, Harper's chief of staff, Nigel Wright, wrote him a check to cover the amount.

-Referring to the aftermath of the February meeting with Harper, Duffy said: "So I'm back home ... after the Prime Minister's decided we're going to do this nefarious scheme."
+Referring to the aftermath of the February meeting, Duffy said: "So I'm back home ... after the Prime Minister's decided we're going to do this nefarious scheme".

+Harper's chief spokesman said he would respond after reviewing what Duffy had said.
+The government has said Wright acted alone, and Harper was not aware of the C$90,000 payment.

 "This monstrous fraud was the PMO's creation from start to finish," Duffy told the Senate, adding that Harper and Wright knew he had followed the rules on expenses.
 Harper says he told Duffy to repay the money because it had been wrongly claimed.

-"The millions of Canadians who voted for Prime Minister Harper and the thousands of Tories gathering in Calgary this week would be shocked to see how ... some of these Tories, operate.
-They have no moral compass," Duffy said.
+"The millions of Canadians who voted for Prime Minister Harper and the thousands of Tories gathering in Calgary this week would be shocked to see how some of these people, how some of these Tories, operate.
+They have no moral compass," he said.

-Harper's office, asked for comment on Duffy's remarks, said Wright had assumed full responsibility for his actions.

-"The prime minister was not aware of the arrangement and had it been presented to him he would not have approved of such a scheme," said chief Harper spokesman Jason MacDonald.

 In another explosive accusation on Monday, Duffy said a Conservative Party lawyer had arranged to pay his legal expenses, which he said was evidence that Harper's office backed the deal.
-Duffy submitted to the Senate a copy of the check for C$13,560 paid by the lawyer.
+Duffy submitted to the Senate a copy of the check for C$13,560.

 "He did this because as I've said from the start, this was all part of his strategy negotiated by his lawyers and the Conservative Party's lawyers to make a political situation embarrassing to his base go away."